mmacrides/DREAMT_FE/README.md

 ```bash
 python main_cv.py
 ```
 Same flow as `main.py`, but with k-fold cross-validation instead of a fixed train/test split.
+We did NOT use this file when reproducing our results and instead used `main.py`.

 ## Modules Overview